TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.6-other-metrics/_index.md

 Can you spot a major counter that exists for CPU, but not for RAM?

-That’s right.
-It’s Demand.
+That's right.
+It's Demand.

 To figure out demand, we need to figure out unmet demand, as demand is simply unmet demand + used (which is met demand).
 Since the context here is VM, and not Guest OS, then unmet demand includes only VM level counters.
 The counters are ballooned + swapped + compressed.

 Do you agree with the above?

 If we are being strict with the unmet demand definition, then only the memory attributed to contention should be considered unmet demand.
-That means balloon, swap, or compressed memory can’t be considered unmet demand.
+That means balloon, swap, or compressed memory can't be considered unmet demand.
 Swap in and decompression are the contention portion of memory.
-The problem then becomes the inability to differentiate contention due to limits using host level metrics, which means we’d need to look at VM level metric to exclude that expected contention.
+The problem then becomes the inability to differentiate contention due to limits using host level metrics, which means we'd need to look at VM level metric to exclude that expected contention.

 ## Memory \ Usage (%)